LostPeter/LostPeterVulkan/README.md

 Usage:

+    Vulkan SDK:
-    Vulkan SDK: I'm using vulkan version 1.2.189.0, you can change it.
+        I'm using vulkan version 1.2.189.0
-    MacOS:   Config VULKAN_HOME, we will set vulkan path in CMakeLists.txt "$ENV{VULKAN_HOME}/macOS/include"
-    Windows: Config VULKAN_SDK, we will set vulkan path in CMakeLists.txt "$ENV{VULKAN_SDK}/Include"
+        you can change it, but to MacOS, you must replace all libvulkan.1.2.189.dylib in all CMakeLists.txt to your version.

+    MacOS:
+        Setup your vulkan sdk and config VULKAN_HOME to your .bash_profile, in CMakeLists.txt we will using it "$ENV{VULKAN_HOME}/macOS/include"

+    Windows:
+        Setup your vulkan sdk and config VULKAN_SDK to your environment %Path%, in CMakeLists.txt we will using it "$ENV{VULKAN_SDK}/Include"
+        Check your VisualStudio is setup, and msbuild command tool path in the environment %Path% and can compile VisualStudio .sln project.

+    VSCode:
+        Config above complete, I'm only using VSCode to edit, compile and debug code in platform Windows/MacOS, maybe later also Android/iOS.
+        You can look at .vscode/launch.json file, config your vscode, there is all samples debug config, it is nice and effective to debug direct in vscode.

     Build Auto: